 Do you feel tired no matter how much sleep you get?
 Daytime sleepiness has a significant impact on quality of life.
 People with daytime sleepiness struggle with social, academic and work demands, they are at risk of motor vehicle and workplace accidents and generally have poorer health than comparable adults.

-Sometimes referred to as Idiopathic Hypersomnolence.
-This is a debilitating neurological sleep/wake disorder without an obvious cause, where people lose cognitive ability, sleep excessively, and yet still crave sleep above all else.
+Sometimes referred to as Idiopathic Hypersomnolence (IH).
+This is a debilitating neurological sleep/wake disorder characterised by excessive sleep, chronic daytime sleepiness and cognitive dysfunction.
+There is no known cause the symptoms of IH.
 Information kindly provided by Hypersomnolence Australia - www.hypersomnolenceaustralia.org.au

 Most people experience difficulty sleeping (insomnia) at some time.
 However chronic insomnia can have serious consequences.
 For both the community and the sufferer, it is an issue that should not be ignored.